Skip to main content

 Services

-Crucible Art Studios supports arts fabrication at Gillies Metaltech Ltd. It provides resources and capability to assist artists with their creative works, as well as facilitating the Crucible Artist Residency programme through Hynds Foundation.
+Crucible Art Studios supports arts fabrication at Gillies Metaltech Ltd. It provides resources and capability to assist artists with their creative works.
+We also facilitate the Crucible Artist Residency programme in partnership with the Hynds Foundation.

-Our custom foundry capability enables small and large scale productions to be developed in concept, designed in CAD, fabricated and cast in section, assembled and prepared in accordance with the artist’s brief and assistance.
-Within the Crucible Art Studios there is also opportunity for short-term studio space and gallery space to display and promote pieces as appropriate.
+Our custom foundry capability enables small- and large-scale productions to be developed in concept, designed in SolidEdge, cast, assembled and prepared in accordance with the artist’s brief.

 Crucible Gallery